efournier92/TaskTracker/README.md

 #### Story

-- As a developer, I want to use GraphQL to persist/access tasks to/from the database, so I can effeciently communicate with the front end.
+- As a developer, I want to use GraphQL to persist/access tasks to/from the database, so I can efficently communicate with the front end.

 #### Acceptance Criteria